eckelcu/draft-eckel-shmoo-ietf-hackathon/draft-eckel-shmoo-ietf-hackathon.md

 # Roles and Responsibilities

-TODO - Should this info be in its own section or inline within other sections?
-It is known to be incomplete and a mix of own section and inline at the moment.
+This section provides a summary of the roles and responsibilities of individuals and groups involved in a successful IETF Hackathon.
+The summary provided here is not meant to be exhaustive.
+Some responsibilities are described entirely or in more detail throughout the rest of the document.

 ## Hackathon Chair(s)